VelocityLapse/velocitylapse.github.io/source/cookbook.rst

 Star Trails
 ^^^^^^^^^^^

-Velocity Lapse has the ability to create star trail time-lapses.
+Velocity Lapse has the ability to create star trail time-lapse videos.

 `Click here <https://youtube.com/shorts/xUZl67wRJxM>`_ for quick video demonstrating how the :guilabel:`Light Trails` video effect feature in Velocity Lapse can be used to create star trails.